marcoplaitano/dotfiles/README.md

 My default shell is `zsh`.
 I also keep an old `bash` configuration for occasional use.
-I am againts the usage of "*oh-my-zsh*" or any other plugin manager for it is incredibly easy to add new plugins to the shell.
+I am against the usage of "*oh-my-zsh*" or any other plugin manager since it is incredibly easy to add new plugins to the shell.
 The ones I use are:

 + [fast-syntax-highlighting]